venkatasg/Advice-EMNLP2020/Dataset/Datasheet.md

 12. **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?**

-	Yes, our dataset was constructed to investigate the different strategies people use to ask for and give advice online.
-People dp ask for advice on sensitive topics online, and our dataset relects this.
+	Yes.
+Our dataset was constructed to investigate the different strategies people use to ask for and give advice online.
+People ask for advice on sensitive topics online, and our dataset reflects this.
 It contains replies to posts seeking advice on various topics including parenting, pregnancy, relationships, mental health, and more.